silvia-odwyer/photon/README.md

 - on Node with WebAssembly

 ### Features
 - **Fast:** Photon outperforms even the fastest of libraries, including ImageMagick.
-On the web, its high-performance allows it to run at near-native speed.[Benchmarks can be found here](https://github.com/silvia-odwyer/photon/wiki/Benchmarks).
+On the web, its high-performance allows it to run at near-native speed.
+Benchmarks can be found [here](https://github.com/silvia-odwyer/photon/wiki/Benchmarks).
 - **Call with JS:** Want to use Photon on the web or with Node?
 Using a simple npm package, you're good to go.
 Get all the benefits of WebAssembly with zero-cost abstraction.
 - **Use Natively:** For command-line apps, native photo editing apps, and so forth, Photon's core codebase is in Rust, allowing for cross-platform